mcf3rn/books/README.md

 Akira told John, "...discouragement is powerful and comes in different forms.
 Make sure you always keep your guard up, nad fuel your heart with encouragement."
 John asked, "How do I fuel my heart?"
 Akira listed six things: what you watch, read, listen to, who you surround yourself with, how you talk to yourself, and what you visualize..."

+If you put the wrong fuel in your gas tank, it is very easy to get discouraged and break down as you go through the journey of life.